goreckis6/morphy-front/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying MorphyIMG to various cloud platforms from GitLab.
+This guide covers deploying MorphyHub to various cloud platforms from GitLab.

 ## Quick Start